-The fiscal impact of the bill indicates that while it appropriates only $1, the estimated costs for maintaining the traffic signal preemption systems will be significant, with expenditures projected to reach $419,000 in FY 2026, $313,000 in FY 2027, and $257,000 in FY 2028.
+The fiscal impact of the bill indicates that while it appropriates only $1, the estimated costs for maintaining the traffic signal preemption systems will be significant, with projected expenditures of $419,000 in FY 2026, $313,000 in FY 2027, and $257,000 in FY 2028.
 The bill does not authorize new positions or provide sufficient funding to cover these costs, which raises concerns about the DOT's ability to fulfill its new responsibilities effectively.
 The bill is set to take effect on July 1, 2025, and the requirement for the DOT to include funding for administrative costs will not apply until the FY 2028 – FY 2029 biennium.

 Statutes affected: Introduced: 21-L:10